Spatiotemporal Knowledge Graphs as Persistent Scene Memory for Embodied Question Answering: Method

-where $\text{STOA}$ stands for the spatiotemporal object association procedure, described in Section \ref{sec:soa}.
-The knowledge graph $\mathcal{G}^{(B)}$ is considered as a final environment knowledge graph $\mathcal{G}$ that is stored in graphdb \cite{miller2013graph} used in further stages of the pipeline.
-This structured representation enables efficient spatial reasoning through graph traversal operations, providing a persistent memory of the environment that scales independently of video length.
+where $\text{STOA}$ denotes the spatiotemporal object association procedure described in \cref{sec:soa}.
+The knowledge graph $\mathcal{G}^{(K-1)}$ serves as the final environment knowledge graph $\mathcal{G}$, stored in a graph database~\citep{miller2013graph} used in the subsequent stages of the pipeline.
+This structured representation enables efficient spatial reasoning through graph traversal operations, providing a persistent memory of the environment that is queried without re-processing the video.